-'Leave to proceed' granted in the Family Court is required before step-parents can adopt where the child is the child of a dissolved marriage.
+In all cases, 'Leave to proceed' granted in the Family Court is required before step-parents can apply to adopt a step child.

-Adoption by relatives can be arranged only through the South Australian Department of Human Services (DHS) in exceptional circumstances, that is, when a guardianship or custody order will not adequately provide for the interests and welfare of the child.
+Adoption by step parents are only granted in exceptional circumstances, that is, when a guardianship or custody order will not adequately provide for the interests and welfare of the child.
+These adoptions can only be arranged through SADHS.